-Ingrid Berger Myhre is a Norwegian choreographer and performer based in Brussels, whose work engages with how dance is read and understood through language and choreography.
+Ingrid Berger Myhre is a Norwegian choreographer and performer based in Brussels.
+Her work explores how dance is read, and how language shapes what we see.

 “Underlying Myhre’s practice is a good mix between the comic and the philosophical; fits of laughter and critical thinking about the politics of seeing—something contemporary performance needs to keep the field edgy, thought-provoking, yet highly capable of engaging the audience"